explorer436/programming-playground/JavaPlayground/src/preparation/HowToPrepareForTheAmazonOnlineCodingInterview.md

 Some common problems asked in Amazon Interviews(both online and F2F) :

     Save all leaf nodes of a Binary tree in a Doubly Linked List by using Right node as Next node and Left Node as Previous Node.
-    Given an array,find the maximum j – i such that arr[j] > arr[i]
+    Given an array,find the maximum j ï¿½ i such that arr[j] > arr[i]
     Remove Alternate Duplicate characters from a char array you have to do it in Place.Like keeping only the odd occurences of each character.

-    Example: Input: “you got beautiful eyes”
+    Example: Input: ï¿½you got beautiful eyesï¿½
-    Output: ”you gtbeaiful es”
+    Output: ï¿½you gtbeaiful esï¿½
     Allowed Time Complexity was O(n)
     and Space Complexity was O(1)